 Individual Consultations with a Learning Advisor

-If you are an enrolled student, you are welcome to visit the Student Learning Centre in the south-west corner of the Central Library (ISB) Building to discuss any aspect of your study that is causing concern.
+If you are an enrolled student, you are welcome to visit the Student Learning Centre in the southwest corner of the Central Library (ISB) Building to discuss any aspect of your study that is causing concern.
 You can also telephone 479 8801 or e-mail hedc.studentlearning@otago.ac.nz to make an appointment with a Learning Adviser.
-There are many ways that we can assist you in an individual appointment.
+There are many ways that we can assist you with an individual appointment.

 If you are an off-campus student, the same service is available to you through e-mail or a toll-free line: 0800 808 098.
 (Ask Otago)